-In addition, we consider the voluntary indicator relating to deforestation measured as share of companies without a policy to address deforestation (Table 2, indicator 15.
+Table 2 Principal adverse impact indicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period Add itional climate an d other environment-related ind icators Other ind icators for princip oal adverse impacts on sustainal oility factors In addition, we consider the voluntary indicator relating to deforestation measured as share of companies without a policy to address deforestation (Table 2, indicator 15.
 Deforestation) and additional PAIs regarding real estate (table 2, indicator 18, 19 & 20).
 We also consider the voluntary indicator supplier code of conduct measured as share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) (Table 3, indicator 4.
 Lack of a supplier code of conduct).

-Table 2 Principal adverse impact indicator Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period Water waste and material emissions 15.
-Deforestation Share of investments in companies without a policy to address deforestation 74.68 (coverage 61%) Sustainalytics is the primary data source for this indicator.
+Water waste and material emissions 15.
+Deforestation Share of investments in companies without a policy to address deforestation 81.83 % (coverage 65.50 %) 68.16 % (coverage 56.33%) 66.39% (coverage 56%) We see an improvement to the data coverage.
+Sustainalytics is the primary data source for this indicator.
 Expressed as a percentage of total AUM.
 Actions taken: Our ambition is to have an investment portfolio that does not contribute to deforestation by 2025.
 We take the following actions to achieve this: Portfolio screening and risk assessment Active ownership (engagement and voting) Exclusion Disclosure and promotion of transparency See further detail in our Deforestation Policy.
-Storebrand recently completed our third portfolio screening, using the new Forest IQ database for the first time. based on the Forest 500 and Trase databases.
-Of the 2100 companies and financial institutions included in Forest IQ, Storebrand has exposure to 135 companies and 114 financial institutions with varying degrees of deforestation risk.
-Using Forest IQ rankings, Storebrand assesses companies' progress towards eliminating deforestation and prioritizes companies for active ownership engagement, individually and through collaborative initiatives like Finance Sector Deforestation Action.
+In 2024 Storebrand completed our third portfolio screening, using the new Forest IQ database for the first time.
+Of the 2100 companies and financial institutions included in Forest IQ, Storebrand has exposure to 139 companies and 133 financial institutions with varying degrees of deforestation risk.
+Using Forest IQ rankings, Storebrand assesses companies' progress towards eliminating deforestation and prioritizes companies ractive ownership engagement, individually and through collaborative initiatives like Finance Sector Deforestation Action.
 (FSDA).
 In line with Storebrand Asset Management's PAI statement, our methodology is to identify PAI laggards (red), PAI intermediate performers (yellow) and PAI leaders (green).
-We have done an initial gap analysis and assessed the data quality of the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/yellow/green.
+We have done an initial gap analysis and assessed the data quality of the PAI indicators, including whether we deem the data coverage to be of good quality and coverage, in order to be able to assess companies as red/yellow/ green.
 We have identified red-flagged companies based on the 'Deforestation' indicator, and this information has been made available to the portfolio managers.
-Out of our total ongoing engagements during the reference period, 106 of the engagements were linked to the PAI on deforestation risk.
-At the moment our in-house methodology gives a better understanding of deforestation indicator to enhance of our analysis.
-The red-flagged companies will be reviewed and further actions to mitigate the risk/impact will be considered during the reference period.
-Targets for reference period: Storebrand will revise screening me
+Out of our total ongoing engagements during the reference period, 80 of the engagements were linked to the PAI on deforestation.
+Planned actions: The data availability and coverage are low for the deforestation indicator.
+The indicator is narrow in scope, so we are using several other data sources to assess companies' exposure to and management of deforestation risk.
+At the moment our in-house methodology gives a better understanding of deforestation impact than the PAI indicator.
+However, we are using data on the PAI deforestation impact than the PAI indicator.
+However, we are u